audrius-savickas/se-wasted-app/FirstPart.md

 2. Property (standard, indexed, auto-implemented) usage in struct and class.

 	• We primarily used auto-implemented properties because it is easier than writing them manually.
-There are lots of examples throughout the code like Credetials.cs.\
+There are lots of examples throughout the code like Credentials.cs.\
 	• We didn't use indexed properties.

 3. Named and optional argument usage.